status-im/nimbus-eth2/README.md

 You can find the information you need to run a beacon node and operate as a validator in [The Book](https://status-im.github.io/nimbus-eth2/).

-See [this page](https://status-im.github.io/nimbus-eth2/medalla.html) for how to become a validator on Medalla.

 ## Related projects

 * [status-im/nimbus-eth1](https://github.com/status-im/nimbus-eth1/): Nimbus for Ethereum 1